Maliki refuses to go as Iraqis turn to new leader

 Maliki has built up a network of commanders in the armed forces and Shi'ite militias who are loyal to him, but there was no sign that he was ready to resort to force against Abadi, a long-time associate in the Islamic Dawa Party.

-In his continuing capacity as acting prime minister, Maliki said in a speech on state television that he was waiting for Iraq's Supreme Court to rule on his complaint that, as leader of the biggest bloc in the parliament elected in April, it was he, not Abadi, whom the president should invite to form a government.
+In his continuing capacity as acting prime minister, Maliki said in a speech on state television that he was waiting for the supreme court to rule on his complaint that, as leader of the biggest bloc in the parliament elected in April, it was he, not Abadi, whom the president should invite to form a government.
 A court ruling against Maliki could be a way out of the stand-off.

 "The violation that occurred has no value," Maliki said.
 "This government is continuing, and will not be changed except after the Federal Court issues its decision."